 That same realization, however, has made many avid and full-time RVers homesick.
 Some realize they have had their fill of the open road and adventure and want to settle back in near their family and friends.
 They want to be readily available for or nearby those they love the most.

 Your Thoughts on Quitting the RV Lifestyle

 Like I mentioned in the beginning, Jennifer and I are continuing our RV lifestyle.
-We are reaching the 10-year mark as RVers (that still have a sticks and bricks – and a condo – and now some of our own land) and expect that 10-year number to get even bigger.
-We’re going to continue it as long as we look forward to each day on the open road.
+We have passed the 11-year mark as RVers (that still have a sticks and bricks – and a condo – and now some of our own land), and we expect that 11-year number to get even bigger.
+We will continue it as long as we look forward to each day on the open road.